jdaw1/placemat/Documentation/introduction_first_placemat.md

 The pre-existing values are to be changed to those for your tasting.

 The `Titles` appear in the centre of the circles, in a large font size.
-The `Titles` should be short, ideally 2 or 3 characters, certainly &le;5 characters.
+The `Titles` should be short, ideally 1 to 3 characters, certainly &le;5 characters.
 In the initial state of the code, assuming synchronised documentation, they are defined as:
 ```PostScript
 /Titles [